How does Plumbr work?

 The data captured is sent to Plumbr Servers, which are responsible for assembling the transactions and allowing you to run analysis on the data.

 In case you are after end-to-end transparency and deploy both the Browser and Java Agents, the transactions are monitored from the browser to all the JVM-based nodes in the backend:

 The Plumbr Java Agent is packaged as a standard -javaagent, and attaching it does not mean you need to make any changes to your application.
 The only required change involves pinpointing the location of the Agent in the file system by adding -javaagent:/path/to/plumbr.jar to JVM startup scripts.

-The Agents located in the nodes processing the transaction pass along the transaction ID as the call metadata, so all the nodes servicing the transaction could be linked together in the Plumbr Server into a single distributed transaction.
+The Agents located in the nodes processing the transaction pass along the transaction ID as the call metadata, so all the nodes servicing the transaction could be assembled together in the Plumbr Server into a single distributed transaction.